facebookarchive/nuclide/pkg/nuclide/format-js/README.md

 + Always have a `'use strict';` and keep requires immediately after it.
 + Don't shadow require names anywhere in the file.
 The transform is very minimally aware of scope.
-+ Don't alias requires (unless you specify the alias in the common-aliases setting).
++ Don't alias requires (unless you specify the alias in the aliases setting).
-+ Destructure in a line separate from the require
++ Destructure in a line separate from the require.

 ```js
 var React = require('react');